dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

     public IReadOnlyList<IMotor> VibrationMotors { get; } // forwards to forwards Device.VibrationMotors for ease of use
 }
 ```

+`GamepadState` reuses a lot of the joystick API types, which are defined later in this proposal.

+`Thumbsticks` contain the two thumbsticks on this gamepad.
+The X and Y values within this list range from -1 to 1: -1 being leftmost, and 1 being rightmost.

+`Triggers` contains the two triggers on thsi gamepad.
+The values within this list range from 0 to 1: 0 being unpressed, and 1 being fully pressed.

 Note the use of the `DualReadOnlyList` type.
 This is basically just:
 ```cs